Dexter season 5: Plot

 Dexter and Lumen hunt the other people responsible for torturing her, including their leader, motivational speaker Jordan Chase, and people associated with him.
 As Quinn's relationship with Deb deepens, he tries to stop Liddy's investigation, but by this point Liddy has taken pictures of Dexter and Lumen on Dexter's boat disposing of large plastic bags and video of them practicing for a kill, and is determined to continue.
-Having lost his job and convinced Dexter is a criminal, Liddy captures Dexter and calls Quinn to tell him to come to his location.
+Having lost his job and become convinced Dexter is a criminal, Liddy captures Dexter and calls Quinn to tell him to come to his location.
 A struggle ensues and Dexter kills Liddy and destroys Liddy's surveillance footage.
-Dexter learns Lumen has been kidnapped by Jordan Chase and is forced to leave the crime scene to try to find her.
+Dexter learns Lumen has been kidnapped by Jordan Chase and leaves the crime scene to try to find her.
 Quinn, having responded to a call from Liddy, finds Liddy's van locked and apparently empty; a drop of Liddy's blood falls on his shoe, unnoticed.
 Dexter returns home to collect his tools to attack Jordan.
 He is surprised to see Astor and Cody who want to have their baby brother Harrison's first birthday party in Miami and stay with him the coming summer.

 Before Dexter can confront Jordan, he is called away to Liddy's crime scene, where the police suspect Quinn's involvement in Liddy's death after noticing the blood drop that fell on his shoe earlier.
 Quinn initially complies but later refuses to answer questions.
 Later, Dexter learns of Jordan's (and Lumen's) whereabouts.
 The two briefly struggle.
 Dexter overpowers Jordan, and then allows Lumen to kill Jordan.
 After the kill, Deb discovers the two of them, though they are behind translucent plastic and she is not able to see their identities.
 Understanding that one of the two figures must be an escaped victim, Deb sympathizes and retreats so they can escape.
 After Jordan's death, Lumen no longer feels the need to kill and tearfully admits she needs to move on, leaving Dexter distraught.